DFF 2017 Deadlines

-2015 DFF Submission Early Deadline: October 1, 2014 at 11:59pm PST $5.00 fee per submission
+Early Submission Deadline: October 1, 2016 at 11:59pm PST - $5.00 fee per submission

-2015 DFF Submission Final Deadline: November 1, 2014 at 11:59pm PST $15.00 fee per submission
+Final Submission Deadline: December 1, 2016 at 11:59pm PST - $15.00 fee per submission

-Disposable media must be central and integral to the film.
+- Disposable media must be central and integral to the film.

-Acceptable devices include anything that you might have on you: cell phones, point and shoot cameras, DSLRs, webcams, screen capture software, Flip video cams, and the like.
+- Acceptable devices include anything that you might have on you: cell phones, point and shoot cameras, DSLRs, webcams, screen capture software, Flip video cams, and the like.
 We love when filmmakers get creative with their equipment.

-Use of multiple devices is encouraged but by no means necessary
+- Use of multiple devices is encouraged but by no means necessary

-Submissions must be under 10 minutes
+- Submissions must be under 10 minutes

-Submissions must be accompanied by a non-refundable submission fee (deadlines and associated fees outlined above).
+- Submissions must be accompanied by a non-refundable submission fee (deadlines and associated fees outlined above).

-If selected, the filmmaker will be contacted and must provide an uncompressed version of the film via our ftp.
+- If selected, the filmmaker will be contacted and must provide an uncompressed version of the film via our ftp.

-Filmmakers are responsible for their usage of restricted or copyrighted material.
+- Filmmakers are responsible for their usage of restricted or copyrighted material.
 (DFF is not liable for any copyright material unlawfully used)

-Selections will be equally judged on the inventive and experimental use of the media as well as the content of
+Selections will be equally judged on the inventive and experimental use of the media as well as the content of the film.

-The prizes for 2015 are bigger and better than ever!
+The prizes for 2017 are bigger and better than ever!
 Stay tuned for more info.

 Entering the Competition